facelessuser/coloraide/docs/src/markdown/color.md

 even if the color is not defined in the CSS color spec or supported in the spec in this way.
 While the `#!css-color color()` function in CSS does not explicitly support color spaces with angular channels (hues), it has been adapted to support cylindrical colors, and is generally used as a generic input and default output for string representation of colors.
-Colors not found in the CSS spec are usually done as custom names with leading `--`.
+Colors not found in the CSS spec are usually done as custom names with the `--` prefix.
 Check the [documentation of the given color space](./colors/index.md) to discover the appropriate CSS identifier name.

 ```playground
 Color('color(--hsl 130 40% 75% / 0.5)')